Shina678/mobilesophie/README.md

-# mobilesophie is a data science enthusiast and like to know more about Github.
+# mobilesophie is a data science enthusiast.